Supernova3339/theonlydashbot/welcome.md

 GUILD_ID=discord_guild_id
 ```

-made for the Only Dash event by kingsman265
+Made for the Only Dash event by Kingsman265 \
+Please note that this bot is hardcoded to roles on his  discord server.